bencarr/dot-all-2023/README.md

 ## Element Actions

-I've created two example actions based on my examples in the talk.
+I've created two example actions based on my examples in the talk, and you can find more information about [Element Actions](https://craftcms.com/docs/4.x/extend/element-actions.html) page in the Craft docs.

 ### Refresh from HRIS